iTwin/itwinjs-core/docs/presentation/Content/PropertyCategorySpecification.md

 > TypeScript type: [PropertyCategorySpecification]($presentation-common).

-This content modifier allows defining a custom property category.
-Simply defining it doesn't affect the content, but a defined category can be used in [property overrides](./PropertySpecification.md).
+Content modifier for defining custom property categories.
+Custom categories are not present in the result unless they contain at least one property.
+One way to assign a property to the category is by using [property overrides](./PropertySpecification.md).

 See [property categorization page](./PropertyCategorization.md) for more details.